Conditions Of Sale

 “Order” the Buyer’s order for the Goods, as set out in the Buyer’s purchase order.

 1.1.
 These Conditions apply to the Contract to the exclusion of any other terms that the Buyer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 1.2 The Order constitutes an offer by the Buyer to purchase the Goods in accordance with these Conditions.
 The Buyer shall ensure that the terms of the Order and any relevant specification submitted by the Buyer are complete and accurate and that the Goods and their specification are suitable for the Buyer’s purposes.

-1.3 An Order shall only be deemed to be accepted when the Company issues a written acceptance of the Order in the form of a sales order acknowledgement, at which point the Contract shall come into existence.
+1.3 An Order shall only be deemed to be accepted when the Company issues a written acceptance of the Order in the form of a sales order acknowledgement, or upon receipt of payment by the Buyer, at which point the Contract shall come into existence.
 The Company may at its discretion require payment of any Order, against issue of a pro forma invoice, in advance of issuing a sales order acknowledgement.

 1.4 The Buyer waives any right it might otherwise have to rely on any term endorsed upon, delivered with or contained in any documents of the Customer that is inconsistent with these Conditions.